Active Learning and CSI Acquisition for mmWave Initial Alignment: Abstract

 \section{Abstract}

-Millimeter wave (mmWave) communication with large antenna arrays is a promising technique to enable extremely high data rates due to large available bandwidth in mmWave frequency bands.
-Given the knowledge of an optimal directional beamforming vector, large antenna arrays have been shown to overcome both the severe signal attenuation in mmWave as well as the interference problem.
-However, fundamental limits and achievable learning of an optimal beamforming vector remain.
+Millimeter wave (mmWave) communication with large antenna arrays is a promising technique to enable extremely high data rates due to large available bandwidth in mmWave frequency bands. {In addition,} given the knowledge of an optimal directional beamforming vector, large antenna arrays have been shown to overcome both the severe signal attenuation in mmWave as well as the interference problem.
+However, fundamental limits on achievable learning {rate} of an optimal beamforming vector remain.

 This paper considers the problem of adaptive and sequential optimization of the beamforming vectors during the initial access phase of communication.
 With a single-path channel model, the problem is reduced to actively learning the Angle-of-Arrival (AoA) of the signal sent from the user to the Base Station (BS).
 Drawing on the recent results in the design of a hierarchical beamforming codebook \cite{Alkhateeb2014}, sequential measurement dependent noisy search strategies \cite{Chiu2016}, and active learning from an imperfect labeler \cite{Yan2016}, an adaptive and sequential alignment algorithm is proposed.